cmalven/craft/README.md

 ## Build for deployment

-Run `npm run build --omit=dev --ignore-scripts` to build prepare all assets for deployment.
+Run `npm run build` to build prepare all assets for deployment.